BSL Launch Recite Me assistive technology myaccountMyAccount login image

 For more information about the support that Lanarkshire Carers provides, visit their website.

 Action for Children is commissioned to support young carers.
 They raise awareness, identify and provide direct support to children and young people who look after or help to look after someone in their family.
+An annual increase in young carers has been experienced by Action for Children since 2021.

 Young carers supported by Action for Children